-- Research on the history of computer science (mainly in the 1960s).
-How early computer scientists tried to define programming languages, especially semantics.
+- Research on the history of computer science (mainly in the 1960s), focusing on how programs came to be regarded as mathematical objects.
+Specifically, I examined the introduction of types as mathematical objects into programming languages.
 Focused on how C.A.R.
-Hoare's 1960s research, such as Quicksort and Axiomatic Semantics, was developed.
-Read papers and unpublished notes by influential figures such as Hoare, Dijkstra and Naur as primary sources, and over 400 papers and books as secondary sources.
-Wrote a 60-page paper (first author) and presented the results at a workshop.
+Hoare's 1960s research, such as Quicksort and Axiomatic Semantics, was conceived.
+Read papers and unpublished notes by influential figures such as Hoare, Dijkstra, and Naur as primary sources, and over 400 papers and books as secondary sources.
+Wrote a 60-page paper (first author) and presented the results at a conference.